tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 The privacy risks associated with exchanging DNS messages in clear text are detailed in {{?RFC9076}}.
 To mitigate these risks, Transport Layer Security (TLS) is employed to provide privacy for DNS communications.
 Encrypted DNS protocols, such as DNS-over-HTTPS (DoH) {{!RFC8484}}, DNS-over-TLS (DoT) {{!RFC7858}}, and DNS-over-QUIC (DoQ) {{!RFC9250}}, safeguard messages against eavesdropping and on-path tampering during transit.

-However, encrypted DNS messages transmitted over TLS may be vulnerable to decryption if an attacker gains access to the public keys used in the TLS key exchange.
+However, encrypted DNS messages transmitted using TLS may be vulnerable to decryption if an attacker gains access to the public keys used in the TLS key exchange.
 If an attacker obtains a complete set of encrypted DNS messages, including the TLS handshake details, they could potentially use a CRQC to determine the ephemeral private key used in the key exchange, thereby decrypting the content.

 To address these vulnerabilities, encrypted DNS protocols MUST support the quantum-ready usage profile discussed in {#confident}.